ZXfkSIE/ThousandPlayer/README.md

 ---
 -->
 # ThousandPlayer
 A Qt6-based open-source audio player developed from scratch.
-It is a tribute to [TTPlayer（千千静听）](https://zh.wikipedia.org/wiki/千千音乐播放器), one of the most popular local music players for Microsoft Windows in China during 2000s.
+It is a tribute to [TTPlayer (千千静听)](https://zh.wikipedia.org/wiki/千千音乐播放器), one of the most popular local music players for Microsoft Windows in China during 2000s.

 The software is still in early development stage,